Children’s Ringette

 - No Scoreboards or Standings

-The Home team on the Schedule will provide a Timekeeper and the Game Sheet, and the Visiting team’s Coaches will be responsible to draw one Goal Crease.
+The home team on the schedule will provide a Timekeeper, and the visiting teams coaches will be responsible to draw one goal crease.

-The FUN2 division will have ice-times typically once per week and may be any weekday evening or on the weekend.
+The FUN2 division may have ice-times any weekday evening or on the weekend.

-Teams in this division will collect a nominal player fee to cover such things as: the league equipment deposit, extra team practice ice, team clothing, team pictures and team bonding activities.
+Teams in FUN2 will collect a nominal player fee to cover such things as: the league equipment deposit, extra team practice ice, tournament registration, team clothing, team pictures and team bonding activities.

 FUN 3

-FUN 3 will play full-ice, one hour ringette games with Ringette Canada Rules and mini nets.
+FUN3 will play full-ice, one hour ringette games with Ringette Canada Rules.

 - Games will be 2×17-minute stop time periods